EvCC students have many opportunities to learn about the university transfer process. Here's how:

 University Visits, Fairs and Information Sessions

 Students are encouraged to meet with university representatives and to attend university transfer fairs.
 For more information view the campus calendar for upcoming visits and events.
-You may also contact Cathy or Casey in the Educational Planning Center.

 University websites offer a wealth of information - far more than a traditional catalog.
 Transfer students should pay special attention to course equivalencies between EvCC and the university.